 - The separate electorates remain until communal violence and tension die down.

 - Governor held discretionary powers to maintain communal hatred, rift and internet security.

 - It was recommended that the number of members of the Legislative Council should be increased.

 - The reforms equally suggested that the Commission were incorporated into the Government of India Act 1935.

 - In order to have complete control over the high court, the Government of India should have complete control.

-- In the year 1937, the first provincial-based elections were held which has seen a wave of Congress making inroads in every province.
+- In the year 1937, the first provincial-based elections were held which saw a wave of Congress making inroads in every province, for instance.